Voltra/slim-vue-app/README.md

-#### Nightwatch
+#### Cypress

 E2E testing has grown more popular and is a very useful tool to ensure that every piece of functionality has been thoroughly and properly tested.
-It comes with the geckodriver for firefox as well as the Selenium JAR.
-This might be subject to change in the future.